dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-A pod definition with the corresponding profile.
+Write a pod definition with the corresponding profile.

 ```yaml